MineDraft: A Framework for Batch Parallel Speculative Decoding: Additional Experiment Results

-\para{Results with larger draft model.} As shown in \cref{fig:e2elatencty-qwen8b}, under model setting 4 with Qwen3-8B as the draft model, \alg{} achieves its lowest end-to-end latency when generating 1--2 draft tokens per step.
-Drafting more than two tokens per step leads to degraded performance.
+\para{Results with larger draft model.} As shown in \cref{fig:e2elatency-baseline}, under Setting 4 with Qwen3-8B as the draft model, \alg{} achieves its lowest end-to-end latency when generating 1--2 draft tokens per step.
+Drafting more than 2 tokens per step results in degraded performance.
 In this setting, integrating TETRIS does not yield additional reductions in end-to-end latency, as the computational cost of drafting already dominates that of verification.
 Standard SD fails to execute on this setting due to VRAM constraints.
 The effect of draft model size on performance is further examined in \cref{app:exp-draft-model}.